Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

 > python gui.py

 The output will be in a form of a window where you can choose how you want to work with.

 <img src="Screenshots/gui.py.png" alt="alt text" title="GUI" />

+There you will input either a link or a search term and when you search it will open it in a notepad called output.txt.

 ## Reporting issues or bugs